-New for 2023, the Thoroughbred Makeover will offer two divisions of eligibility: the original "Retiring Racehorse" eligibility and a new, "Former Broodmare" eligibility.
+The Thoroughbred Makeover offers two divisions of eligibility: the original "Retiring Racehorse" eligibility and the new "Former Broodmare" eligibility.
 Trainers will declare which eligibility classification their horse qualifies for on their horse registration.
 These divisions will compete concurrently, but as the eligibility criteria is different, they will have separate results and prize money.